OTUSOFE365025/project-group31-crn45894/README.md

 T3:
-Auto-scaling ensures ≥ 99.5% uptime (QA-2),
-but scaling up instances increases operational cost and may introduce cold-start delays.
+Auto-scaling ensures at least 99.5% uptime, but scaling up instances increases operational cost and may come with delays.

 T4:
-Increasing modifiability by easily allowing plug-and-play model updates.
+Increasing modifiability by easily allowing easy model updates.
 However, this increases the attack surface for malicious or unverified models.

-RISKS:
+RISKS

 R1: